ekairos/myzest/README.md

     Looking for a unique place showing all her recipes and get encouraging feedback.
     - MVP
     MyZest provides a profile page so any users can easily access all her recipes as well as her favorites to get inspiration from her..
-    I have chosen the “fav count” score rating against the classic 5 star system as poor or voluntary unfair rating can be discouraging and even offensive leading to a negative emotional experience.
+    I have chosen the “fav count” score rating against the classic 5 stars system as poor or voluntary unfair rating can be discouraging and even offensive leading to a negative emotional experience.
     The author profile page provides Yoko’s score being the total number a recipe of her have been faved.
 Her overall score sits next to the number of recipes she’s sharing.
 Each recipe has its own scoring being the number it has been added to a user fav list.

 #### User Stories